 I enjoy working with youth/young adults and children and am intrigued by family systems and parenting, therefore, I am excited about joining the Student Parent Help Center at the University of Minnesota-Twin Cities.

-Cathy Komjathy, MSW, LGSW, Student Parent Counselor-Graduate Focus
+Stephanie Lee, MSW, LGSW, Graduate Student Parent Counselor

 Erin Keto-Sherman, Graduate Social Work Intern